 Trade and other receivables comprised mainly trade receivables from external parties, advances paid to suppliers, tax receivable and prepaid listing expenses.
-Trade and other receivables increased by approximately \$0.2 million or 6.2% from approximately \$3.2 million as at 31 December 2020 to approximately \$3.4 million as at 31 December 2021.
-This was mainly due to an increase in advances made to suppliers, as a result of the purchase of the seeds and fertilisers accordingly for spring sowing in FY2022, which was partly offset by the decrease in VAT receivables as a result of VAT refund.
+Trade and other receivables decreased by approximately \$0.5 million or 14.7% from approximately \$3.4 million as at 31 December 2021 to approximately \$2.9 million as at 31 December 2022.
+This was mainly due to a decrease in advances made to suppliers, as a result of settlement with suppliers, which was partly offset by the increase in VAT receivables as a result of the settlement with tax authorities and expectation VAT refund in FY2023.